top of page

 REGULATION TARGET.png

-.22 Rifle PRECISION Shoot
+.22 Rifle PRECISION SHOOT

 This Shoot will consist of sitting at a bench, shooting at paper targets placed at 50 yards and 100 yards.

 Any type of rifle sights can be used.
 Participants are requested to be present not later than 15 minutes prior to Relay start time to get their set-up tasks completed and to absorb event briefings.
-Shooters are requested to PRE-REGISTER for this Shoot with the Organizer (to facilitate bench and target assignment).
+Shooters are requested to PRE-REGISTER for this Shoot with the Organizer (to facilitate bench and target-type assignment).

-APERTURE sights: The 50Y target set consists of 10 bullseyes, with each bullseye expected to receive 5 shots.
+APERTURE sights: The 50 yards target set consists of 10 bullseyes, with each bullseye expected to receive 5 shots.
 One sighting-in bullseye is provided (no rounds limit).

-SCOPE sights: The 50Y target page holds a matrix of 25 miniature bullseyes, into which each absorbs 2 shots.
+SCOPE sights: The 50 yards target page holds a matrix of 25 miniature bullseyes, into which each absorbs 2 shots.
 Two sighting-in bullseyes are provided (no rounds limit).

 100 YARD Targets:

-SCOPE sights: The 100Y target set includes 5 bullseyes with each absorbing 10 shots.
-One sighting-in bullseye is provided (no rounds limit).
+SCOPE sights: The 100 yards target set includes 5 bullseyes with each absorbing 5 shots.
+Two sighting-in bullseyes are provided (no rounds limit).

 Conditions: